reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/inventory/c8y_inventory_count.md

 ---
 category: inventory
-title: c8y inventory get
+title: c8y inventory count
 ---
-Get managed objects
+Get managed object count

 ### Synopsis

-Get an existing managed object
+Retrieve the total number of managed objects (e.g. devices, assets, etc.) registered in your tenant, or a subset based on queries.

 ```
-c8y inventory get [flags]
+c8y inventory count [flags]
 ```

 ### Examples

 ```
-$ c8y inventory get --id 12345
+$ c8y inventory count
-Get a managed object
+Get count of managed objects

+$ c8y inventory count --text myname
+Get count of managed objects matching text (using Cumulocity text search algorithm)

+$ c8y inventory count --type "c8y_Sensor"
+Get count of managed objects with a specific type value

-$ c8y inventory get --id 12345 --withParents
+$ c8y inventory count --type "c8y_Sensor" --owner "device_mylinuxbox01"
-Get a managed object with parent references
+Get count of managed objects with a specific type value and owner

+$ c8y inventory count --fragmentType "c8y_IsDevice"
+Get total number of devices

 ```

 ### Options

 ```
+      --childAdditionId string   Search for a specific child addition and list all the groups to which it belongs.
+      --childAssetId string      Search for a specific child asset and list all the groups to which it belongs.
+      --childDeviceId strings    Search for a specific child device and list all the groups to which it belongs.
+      --fragmentType string      ManagedObject fragment type.
-  -h, --help                help for get
+  -h, --help                     help for count
+      --ids strings              List of ids.
+      --owner string             List of managed objects that are owned by the given username.
+      --text string              managed objects containing a text value starting with the given text (placeholder {text}).
+Text value is any alphanumeric string starting with a latin letter (A-Z or a-z).
-      --id strings          ManagedObject id (required) (accepts pipeline)
+      --type string              ManagedObject type. (accepts pipeline)
-      --skipChildrenNames   Don't include the child devices names in the response.
-This can improve the API response because the names don't need to be retrieved
-      --withChildren        Determines if children with ID and name should be returned when fetching the managed object.
-Set it to false to improve query performance.
-      --withParents         include a flat list of all parents and grandparents of the given object
 ```

 ### Options inherited from parent commands